Why is the app asking for my location?

 I can not record my best FEV1 measurement, it says ‘invalid reading’?

-The Vitalograph spirometer checks the validity of your FEV1 measurements.
-If an exclamation mark symbol ‘!’ appears on the spirometer, this means it was not a good quality blow and you should blow again, since the Project Breathe app will not record any measurement marked as invalid.
+The Vitalograph spirometer checks that you have recorded a good blow before you can save it in your Project Breathe app.
+If you hear the long beep sound and an exclamation symbol ‘!’ appears on the spirometer, this means it was not a good enough blow and you should try again.
+Project Breathe app cannot record any measurement marked with the exclamation symbol ‘!’.

-Try again, blowing out as HARD, as FAST and as LONG as possible (the device will stop taking readings after 6 seconds).
-Be careful not to block the mouthpiece with the tongue or teeth.
+Try again, blowing out as HARD, as FAST and as LONG as you can.
+Make sure you use your nose clip and be careful not to block the mouthpiece with the tongue or teeth.

 I accidentally closed the app before I had saved my lung function, where has my measurement gone?